pkarsy/AutomaticSchoolBellTimer/README.md

 Go with the browser to the same IP address as previously.
 You will see a timetable button, for testing you can choose a time one or 2 minutes later.

-## DS3231 real time clock.
+## Connecting the DS3231 real time clock to the board.
 Optional but recommended
 Here is the link
 You can probably skip this and most of the time the bell will work perfectly.
 However there are scanarios which the clock can trully save your day.
 Example is a short power outage followed by network instability.
 Or a WIFI password change without updating the tasmota system.
 With the RTC, the module will continue to work for a long time, until we fix the problem